lfzaltron/Todo_React/README.md

 # TODO App

-Just another simple TODO App
+Just another simple TODO App.
+[Click here to access](https://todo-react-eta-blue.vercel.app/)

 ## Some techs used in this project